- With so many on the market, which is the best family SUV?

 - Boot space: 453 litres with the seats up; 924 litres with the rear seats folded

-2017 sees a new version of the CX-5 launched, but for the moment we’ll focus on the outgoing model, which is still a brilliant contender.
-However, read our full review of the new Mazda CX-5 here.
+2017 saw a new version of the CX-5 arrive, but for a bargain used family SUV, consider the outgoing model, which is still a brilliant contender.

 This five-seat crossover has lots of room in the cabin, a smooth ride that might help your little passengers get off to sleep, and low emissions.